SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 ### `withdrawERC20`

-This function shows how to withdraw ERC-20 from Optimism to Ethereum.
+This function shows how to withdraw ERC-20 from Rollux to Syscoin.
 The withdrawal process has these stages:

 1. Submit the withdrawal transaction on Optimism.